ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/fluentform/readme.txt

 Starting from v4.3.0, Conversational Forms got even more powerful.
 Now you have full-on keyboard access.
 With Fluent Forms Pro, you can enjoy more advanced functionalities, such as payment, coupon, file upload, and checkable grid.

 == Built-in Data Analysis Tool ==
-In version 3.0.0, we have added the most exciting features that no other form plugins provide, and that is built-in data visualization tool.
+In version 3.0.0, we have added the most exciting features that no other WordPress form plugins provide, and that is built-in data visualization tool.
 Using the data visualization module, you can analyze your data from your web and contact forms, analyze the data using a pie-chart, bar chart, tabular view.
 Using Ninja Tables plugin you can even show the submitted data in the frontend.

 == Best Contact Form Plugin in WordPress ==
 Fluent Forms is an extremely feature-rich plugin that delivers a beautiful and bright user interface.
-Everything works with drag-and-drop, which makes creating new forms slightly quicker and more accessible, You will get all the premium components like conditional logics, more than 30 custom fields, 3rd party integrations, built-in entry management system, etc.
+Everything works with drag-and-drop, which makes creating new forms slightly quicker and more accessible, you will get all the premium components like conditional logics, more than 30 custom fields, 3rd party integrations, built-in entry management system, etc.

 Fluent Forms can be used for your regular contact forms, event forms, online forms and any data collection form.
 You can connect the form data with many 3rd party CRM without writing a single line of code.
 And the Best thing is this is entirely free, and it always is free and opensource.

 == DRAG & DROP CONTACT FORM BUILDER ==
-Our powerful drag & drop contact form builder allows you to easily create WordPress contact forms and other online forms in just a few minutes without writing any code.
+Our powerful drag & drop form builder allows you to easily create WordPress contact forms and other online forms in just a few minutes without writing any code.
 Building forms is now easier for you than writing and drawing it on a piece of paper!

-== ONE-CLICK MIGRATOR ==
-Already using a form plugin?
-If you are looking forward to switching to Fluent Forms, but already using Caldera Forms, Ninja Forms or Gravity Forms; we will make the switch easy for you.
-Now Fluent Forms comes packed with a one-click migrator.
-With this migrator, you can import all of your forms made with Caldera along with the customizations, configuration, and form entries!
-For Ninja Forms, and Gravity Forms the migrator will only import your forms and form settings, but not the form entries.

 == MULTI-COLUMN FORM LAYOUT ==
 We have all faced the hassle of long forms, filling out which seems like meeting a Dementor from the Harry Potter series that might suck the soul out of you and leave you dead.
 These “long” forms are often nothing more than just mismanagement of space.
 Say, you are showing your potential lead a form that has ten input fields in it.
 Now stacking these 10 fields one after one makes it a long, tedious, and scary form.
 But if you cleverly stack them 2 or 3 columns, the whole thing looks compact, smart, and not that much scary at all!